ygdes/ULSR_demo/docs/info.md

 ## How to test

 Use some Arduino for example, and play with the clock signals.
-A sketch will be provided someday.
+A sketch will be provided someday, transcribing the code in test/test.py

-5 leftover pins are connected to a Full Adder that you can test with the scan chain by connecting extra wires.
+5 leftover pins are connected to a Full Adder that you can test with the scan chain through external extra wires.